dotnet/AspNetCore.Docs/aspnetcore/log-mon/metrics/metrics.md

 The proceeding example:

-1. Gets the <xref:Microsoft.AspNetCore.Http.Features.IHttpMetricsTagsFeature> from the `HttpContext`.
-The feature is only present on the context if someone is listening to the metric so check if `IHttpMetricsTagsFeature` is null before using it.
+* Gets the <xref:Microsoft.AspNetCore.Http.Features.IHttpMetricsTagsFeature> from the `HttpContext`.
+The feature is only present on the context if someone is listening to the metric.
+Verify `IHttpMetricsTagsFeature` is not `null` before using it.
-1. Adds a custom tag containing the server's machine name to the `http.server.request.duration` metric.
+* Adds a custom tag containing the server's machine name to the `http.server.request.duration` metric.
 The tag has the name `machine_name` and the value of <xref:System.Environment.MachineName?displayProperty=nameWithType>.
-The example `machine_name` tag allows requests to be categorized by server, which could be useful if an app is running across multiple servers.
+The example `machine_name` tag allows requests to be categorized by server, which is useful when an app is running across multiple servers.

 > [!NOTE]
 > Follow the [multi-dimensional metrics](/dotnet/core/diagnostics/metrics-instrumentation#multi-dimensional-metrics) best practices when enriching with custom tags.
-Too many tags, or tags with an unbound range will cause a large combination of tags.
-Collection tools have a limit on how many combinations they support for a counter, and may start filtering results out to avoid excessive memory usage.
+Too many tags, or tags with an unbound range cause a large combination of tags.
+Collection tools have a limit on how many combinations they support for a counter and may start filtering results out to avoid excessive memory usage.

 ## Create custom metrics